-THE LAST LIFEBOAT has received more than 20 productions across the United States and Canada since 2014.
-Published by Dramatists Play Service, it is the untold story of the owner of the White Star Line when the Titanic sank, whose decision to save himself rather than go down with the ship made him the scapegoat fro one of the greatest disasters of all time.
-This epic story told on a bare stage with an ensemble cast playing multiple roles explores not only the events leading up to the shipwreck itself, but the aftermath and sensationalized trials of an event that changed the work forever.
+THE LAST LIFEBOAT has received more than 55 productions across the United States and Canada.
+Published by Dramatists Play Service, it is the untold story of the owner of the White Star Line when the Titanic sank, whose decision to save himself rather than go down with the ship made him the scapegoat for one of the greatest disasters of all time.
+This epic story told on a bare stage with an ensemble cast playing multiple roles explores not only the events leading up to the shipwreck itself but the aftermath and sensationalized trials of an event that changed the work forever.

 In the style of THE LARAMIE PROJECT or the PETER AND THE STAR CATCHER, the play can be presented with a cast ranging from 7 to 40 actors with an ensemble cast playing multiple roles on a bare stage.